jmelahman/jmelahman.github.io/README.md

 ```
 FileNotFoundError: [Errno 2] No such file or directory: 'geckodriver': 'geckodriver'
 ```

-Download the necessary driver and move to somewhere in `PATH`
+Download the necessary driver and move to somewhere in `PATH`.